How to Convert an Epson to Sublimation: The “No-Clog” Reality Guide

 • InkJet Printer (I used the Epson Ecotank 2800, which I got refurbished from eBay for over $50 cheaper than a new one – I highly recommend going this route)

-• Sublimation Ink (this is the type I use by A-Sub)
+• Sublimation Ink (this is the one I recommend because it uses syringes)

 • Printer Paper